ByteAtATime/bg-ctf/test/challenge10/README.md

-# Challenge 10: The Hidden Flag
+# Challenge 10: Give 1 Get 1

 In this challenge, you need to discover a hidden minting mechanism in the NFT contract itself!
 The key lies in the `onERC721Received` function.